 All incoming Exchange students are covered by Kammarkollegiet's Student IN insurance.
 The insurance is limited and covers for example for necessary and reasonable costs for emergency medical care or dental care when the insured, during the policy term, suffers illness or has an accident.
 EU/EEA students should primarily use the European Health Insurance Card issued in their home countries.
 It is very important that you read the terms and conditions carefully so you know what additional insurance you might need.
+If you need to apply for a residence permit, your Letter of Acceptance is valid as a proof of the Student IN insurance.

 What to pack